 Do you know that more than half of the US adult population take supplements?
-If you’re one of these multivitamin pill popping adults, then you might want to take a second look.
+If you’re one of these multivitamin pill-popping adults, then you might want to take a second look…

-What do Walmart, Walgreens, Target and GNC have in common?
+What do Walmart, Walgreens, Target, and GNC have in common?

 Imagine yourself entering Walmart.
 You need to buy a new bottle of those multivitamins that you’ve been taking.
 But you recently read about the wonderful benefits of Gingko Biloba and decided you wanted to purchase supplements with it.
 You happen to chance upon a brand called Spring Valley Vitamins and got excited when you saw a bottle with Gingko Biloba sprawled all across the label.
-You grab it and ran for the nearest counter.
+You decide to spend some of your hard-earned money on it, so you grab it and ran for the nearest checkout counter.

-You take these supplements as soon as you get home, religiously every single day.
+You take the supplement as soon as you get home, then religiously every single day.
 But nothing is happening.
-You don’t feel the effects as you still suffer from forgetfulness and you even forgot you needed to buy other things from Walmart, but your excitement for Gingko Biloba got to you.
+You don’t feel the effects.
+You still suffer from forgetfulness… and you even forgot you needed to buy other things from Walmart, but your excitement for Gingko Biloba got to you.

 What they found out